chrishayuk/gh-repo-chunker-code/README.md

 ## Future
 I need to do the following..

+- finish metadata for pascal chunker
 - Implement Reconstruction for Fortran
 - Implement Repo Level outputting
 - Check consistency of Metadata, standardize and improve

 ## Next Languages

+### Ada, Modula2, Modula 3, Algol60, Algol68, Object Pascal, Delphi
+Using the Pascal Chunker as the base, we should be able to quickly create new chunkers for the languages above

+### c
+would need some work

 ### zig language
 this wouldn't be too difficult to do

 ### cobol language
 this wouldn't be too difficult to do

-### c
-would need some work

-### Ada, Modula2, Modula 3, Algol60, Algol68, Object Pascal, Delphi
-Using the Pascal Chunker as the base, we should be able to quickly create new chunkers for the languages above

 # easyness to chunk languages
 Object Pascal (1/10)